anton0kurilov/start/README.md

 3. 9to5Google
 4. Techmeme
 5. TechCrunch
+6. Wccftech
-6. Hacker News
+7. Hacker News
-7. Reddit (r/android, r/apple, r/technology, r/artificial)
+8. Reddit (r/android, r/apple, r/technology, r/artificial)

 *❕ Please note that while I have plans to introduce a feature that will allow you to edit and customize your news sources, this functionality is not expected to be available in the near future.*